Question 1. Can I purchase One Desert Jet Turner at bookstores and is the book

 Question 3.
 "How does Jets Press price its books?"

-Questions 4.
+Questions 4 and 5.
 I am a separated fighter aircraft mechanic.
 Will Jets Press consider my manuscript for publication?

 eBooks are also available on Amazon®, Google play, iTunes/iBookstore, and Barnes and Noble®.